Ozzie Albies Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 4.50 team ERA that ranks 22nd among all league pitching staffs.
+- The Pirates have the 22nd-ranked team ERA among all MLB pitching staffs (4.53).

-- Pirates pitchers combine to give up 122 home runs (1.1 per game), the sixth-fewest in the league.
+- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (124 total, 1.1 per game).

+- Priester gets the start for the Pirates, his fifth of the season.
+He is 2-1 with an 8.69 ERA and 16 strikeouts in 19 2/3 innings pitched.

-- His most recent appearance was on Thursday against the Milwaukee Brewers, when the right-hander threw five innings, surrendering eight earned runs while giving up nine hits.
+- In his most recent time out on Saturday against the Milwaukee Brewers, the righty went four innings, giving up three earned runs while surrendering five hits.

+- The 22-year-old has amassed an 8.69 ERA and 7.3 strikeouts per nine innings across four games this season, while giving up a batting average of .269 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.